Master of Science in Athletic Training

 the BOC credentialed athletic trainer).

-Sample Observation Hours Documentation Form: The attached form may be used or the applicant can create a similar form to documenting observation hours.
+Sample Observation Hours Documentation Form: The attached form may be used or the applicant can create a similar form to document observation hours.
 Students are encouraged to create a separate form for each healthcare provider.

 - Contact an Athletic Training Program Faculty member to receive a list of athletic